Kidz to Adultz Middle – Free Seminars

 Boost your CPD portfolio and gain credits by attending one or more of the FREE seminars taking place alongside the exhibition.
 Our Seminars cover a wide range of issues and interests to families and carers of children with disabilities and additional needs, and the professionals who work with them.

-Kidz to Adultz Middle 2017 Seminars
+Kidz to Adultz Middle 2019

 Seminar Room 1 – Seminar Room 2

 To show the feature and benefits of working with community resources and how this will help to prevent ill health or a deterioration in health and promote responsibility for independence.

 Learning Outcomes include:

 • Awareness of the drivers of health and well being.